engelchevez/biosignal-processing-project/README.md

 # biosignal-processing-project
-A MATLAB and Graphical analysis of a given signal, analysis done using Fourier Transformation and band-pass filtering to remove low hertz interference.
+A MATLAB and Graphical analysis of a given ECG biosignal, analysis done using Fourier Transformation and band-pass filtering to remove low hertz interference.
 This is my first Github project, an extra-credit optional assignment I did in my intro to BME computing.

 ---